Reviewing Southern Missouri Bancorp (SMBC) & Its Competitors

-Southern Missouri Bancorp (NASDAQ: SMBC) is one of 35 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it compare to its peers?
-We will compare Southern Missouri Bancorp to related companies based on the strength of its valuation, earnings, risk, dividends, analyst recommendations, institutional ownership and profitability.
+Southern Missouri Bancorp (NASDAQ: SMBC) is one of 35 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its peers?
+We will compare Southern Missouri Bancorp to related businesses based on the strength of its risk, valuation, analyst recommendations, earnings, dividends, profitability and institutional ownership.

-This is a breakdown of recent ratings for Southern Missouri Bancorp and its peers, as provided by MarketBeat.
+This is a breakdown of recent ratings for Southern Missouri Bancorp and its peers, as reported by MarketBeat.

 |Sell Ratings